Archie L. Musick Diaries

 Scope and Contents

-Archie Musick's 1925 diary, kept while he was attending Northeast Missouri State Teachers College (now Truman State University).
-This diary includes daily entries from 1925 March 5-1925 September 7.
-Entries include brief details of classes and schoolwork for each day, who he spent his days with, and mentions the weather and state of each day.
+Kirksville native and artist Archie Musick's 1925 diary, kept while he was attending Northeast Missouri State Teachers College (now Truman State University) with daily entries from 1925 March 5-1925 September 7.
+Includes brief details of classes and schoolwork for each day, who he spent his days with, and mentions the weather and state of each day.
 Class information such as class names and grades are included.
 He also mentions his frequent travels to Colorado and other places such as Oklahoma.
-The collection also includes some waterlogged pages from his diary from his years of attending high school in Kirksville, Missouri, in 1921.
+The collection also includes some waterlogged pages from Musick's diary from his years attending Kirksville High School in Kirksville, Missouri, in 1921.

 Dates